 top of page

-I am interested in understanding how information is processed, stored, and transferred in nature in the form of energy and entropy in electric signals, molecular processes, and collective phenomena.
-For that, I study systems at mesoscopic scales including surfaces and interfaces, ions and water, and macromolecules such as polymers, proteins, and peptides.
-This knowledge will allow researchers to develop new materials for energy, information, and sustainability processes for advancing the solution of societal challenges such as climate change, an ever-growing water demand, and supplying sustainable energy.
+My research involves using electric signals, molecular processes, and collective phenomena to transduce information, entropy, and energy.
+Therefore, I study systems at mesoscopic scales, including surfaces and interfaces, ions and water, and macromolecules such as polymers, proteins, and peptides.
+This knowledge will allow us to develop new materials to advance solutions to societal challenges.

 Discoveries & Research